Searsport, Maine: Port facilities

 Searsport is Maine's second largest deep water port and is ideally located from the point of view of railroad, wood products and other development interests.
 Indeed, the town became the Penobscot Bay shipping terminus for the Northern Maine Seaport Railroad, a line opened in 1905 by the Bangor and Aroostook Railroad, which sent potatoes, timber and other products from here by boat, and loaded coal for use by its locomotives, without having to arrange rates with the Maine Central Railroad.
-Searsport harbor is an excellent sheltered anchorage, covering an area of roughly 2 by 3 miles (3 by 5 km), with a controlling depth of 40 ft at mean low water and an average tidal fluctuation of 10 ft.
+Searsport harbor is an excellent sheltered anchorage, covering an area of roughly 2 by 3 miles (3 by 5km), with a controlling depth of 40 ft at mean low water and an average tidal fluctuation of 10 ft.
 The railroad pier is 800 ft long and 100 ft wide, with belt conveyors to handle bagged cargo to and from four warehouses.
 Tracks running along either side of the pier can hold 24 railcars on the west side and twelve cars on the east side.
 Sprague pier is 614 ft long, with an adjacent berth 850 ft in length.
 Berths adjacent to the piers are dredged to a mean low water depth of 32 ft and are connected to a turning basin by channels 500 ft wide.
 The Searsport railway yard can hold 700 cars.
 The port facilities at Searsport were a preferred loading point for ammunition during World War II.